SanthaC/yolo/README.md

 ## 1. Project Overview

-This project focused on containerizing a pre-existing application built with Node.js, React and MongoDB.
-The final outcome is a fully operational e-commerce platform that enables users to browse, add, and maintain product data, even after containers are stopped or restarted.
+This project focuses on containerizing and orchestrating a full-stack e-commerce application built using Node.js (Backend), React (Frontend) and MongoDB (Database).

-The entire environment is launched via a single docker compose command, ensuring maximum portability and ease of deployment.
+In this week’s Independent Project (Week 8 IP4 – Orchestration), the application is deployed on Google Kubernetes Engine (GKE) using multiple Kubernetes objects for high availability, persistence and scalability.

+Users can browse, add and manage product data seamlessly — with data persistence ensured even after Pod or Node restarts via PersistentVolumes and a StatefulSet for MongoDB.

 ## 2. Architecture and Microservices

-The application is broken down into three distinct microservices, all connected via a dedicated Docker bridge network (app-net):
+The system is divided into three microservices connected through a dedicated Kubernetes network and managed by a set of Kubernetes manifests.

 (i) brain-yolo-client - React, Node.js - Frontend Dashboard - Host Port 3000